-Study, Learn Garden Design at home

-Why grow plants amongst rocks?
+Why grow plants among rocks?

 - Rocks, and the mosses and lichens that grow on rock surfaces, provide a variety of interesting textures and colours in the garden.